joshblum/netflix-rate-chrome-ext/README.md

 A Chrome extension that adds IMDB and Rotten Tomato ratings to the Netflix webpage.

-Available for download on the Chrome web store [here](https://chrome.google.com/webstore/detail/netflix-rate/ecaaapiecdienibfgolcopgnicppkmhn?hl=en).
+Available for download on the Chrome web store <a href="https://chrome.google.com/webstore/detail/netflix-rate/ecaaapiecdienibfgolcopgnicppkmhn?hl=en" target="_blank">here</a>.

 ## Screenshots: